dropzone-ui/dropzone-ui-react/README.md

 <h1 align="center">  Dropzone-UI </h1>

-[React](https://reactjs.org/) set of components for managing file uploads, image previews on user inteface.
+[React](https://reactjs.org/) set of components for managing file uploads and image previews on user inteface.
 Components were made inspired on other existing libraries (however, those are **not** dependencies because the idea is to take many good related libraries only as **reference** and **create** something **new** ).
 Google's Material design principles were also considered in development.
 Indeed, icons come from [Material design icons](https://fonts.google.com/icons).

 </p>